Charleston SC Pediatric Sleep Consultant

 Babies 3 Months and Older

-For older babies, I work closely with their timing of routines, feeds, sleep, wake ups and nap rhythms.
-I use the most gentle sleep training methods, which often consists of having a parent stay in the room with their child, and offering comforting touch to their child through the changes.
+For older babies, I work closely with their timing of routines, feeds, sleep, wake-ups and nap rhythms.
+I use the most gentle sleep training methods, which often consists of having a parent stay in the room with their child, and offering a comforting touch to their child through the changes.

 If a parent or doctor wants to keep a night feed or two for this age group, we will keep night feeds.

 I don’t teach "extinction" or “cry it out” (leaving a child alone in the room) while a child is first learning, and here's why: